avineeth/gyan/DesignQuestions.md

 A content delivery network or content distribution network (CDN) is a geographically distributed network of proxy servers and their data centers.
 The goal is to distribute service spatially relative to end-users to provide high availability and high performance.
 CDNs serve a large portion of the Internet content today, including web objects (text, graphics and scripts), downloadable objects (media files, software, documents), applications (e-commerce, portals), live streaming media, on-demand streaming media, and social networks.

+### What IP Addresses Are Private?
+- A private IP address is an IP address that's reserved for internal use behind a router or other Network Address Translation (NAT) device, apart from the public.
+- The Internet Assigned Numbers Authority (IANA) reserves the following IP address blocks for use as private IP addresses:
+  - 10.0.0.0 to 10.255.255.255
+  - 172.16.0.0 to 172.31.255.255
+  - 192.168.0.0 to 192.168.255.255

+### What Is A Domain Name Server (DNS) And How Does It Work

+- Domain Name Servers (DNS) are the Internet's equivalent of a phone book.
+They maintain a directory of domain names and translate them to Internet Protocol (IP) addresses.
+- This is necessary because, although domain names are easy for people to remember, computers or machines, access websites based on IP addresses.
+- Information from all the domain name servers across the Internet are gathered together and housed at the Central Registry.
+Host companies and Internet Service Providers interact with the Central Registry on a regular schedule to get updated DNS information.
+- When you type in a web address, e.g., www.jimsbikes.com, your Internet Service Provider views the DNS associated with the domain name, translates it into a machine friendly IP address (for example 216.168.224.70 is the IP for jimsbikes.com) and directs your Internet connection to the correct website.
+- After you register a new domain name or when you update the DNS servers on your domain name, it usually takes about 12-36 hours for the domain name servers world-wide to be updated and able to access the information.
+This 36-hour period is referred to as propagation.

 ### TinyURL